inguillen87/chatboc-frontend/README.md

 - shadcn-ui
 - Tailwind CSS

+## Configuration

+The chat interface defaults to the "municipio" style.
+To switch to the "pyme" variant, set `VITE_APP_TARGET=pyme` in your environment or `.env` file before running `npm run dev`.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a97ee1e3-5a88-429f-8969-dcd039ee2482) and click on Share -> Publish.